razker/video-playlist-home-assignment/README.md

 # video-playlist-home-assignment

-This project is a video playlist implementation mad by Raz Kerman.
+This project is a video playlist implementation made by Raz Kerman.
 I ran the code locally using Node v19.0.0, npm 8.19.2 and on Windows 11.

 ## Running